AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     Note that when you launch CoPilot at first your version number will be based on the version of the image release.
 Within an hour, the CoPilot version will be updated to the latest software release.

+8. (Controller 6.8 or later) In Controller, enable the CoPilot Security Group Management feature in Controller > Settings > CoPilot > CoPilot Security Group Management).
+With this feature enabled, the Controller sends NetFlow and Syslog data to CoPilot (can be verified by steps 9 and 10 below) and the CoPilot virtual machine ports 31283 and 5000 will be open to each IP of your existing gateways (and **not** open to any IP (0.0.0.0/0)).
+If you have a pre-6.8 Controller release version, perform steps 10 and 11 manually.

-8. (Verify connectivity with your controller) To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see the inventory of all resources across all clouds in your multi-cloud network that are managed by Aviatrix Controller.
+9. (Verify connectivity with your controller) To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see the inventory of all resources across all clouds in your multi-cloud network that are managed by Aviatrix Controller.
 Confirm that the inventory tiles show the number and status of each of your managed resources and the global location of your managed VPCs/VPNs/VNETs are represented on the geographic map.

-9. (For FlowIQ feature) To use the FlowIQ feature in CoPilot, ensure that the controller is configured to forward NetFlow logs to CoPilot.
+10. (For FlowIQ feature) To use the FlowIQ feature in CoPilot, ensure that the controller is configured to forward NetFlow logs to CoPilot.

     a.
 Log in to Aviatrix Controller.